-- 1. UW Transportation Services: https://facilities.uw.edu/transportation/ - 2.
-ORCA/UPASS: The U-PASS provides students with a variety of low-cost transportation options.
+- 1. UW Transportation Services: https://facilities.uw.edu/transportation/ - ORCA/UPASS: The U-PASS provides students with a variety of transportation options.
 All Students who pay the Service & Activities Fee are automatically U-PASS members and required to pay the U-PASS Fee. - 3.
 Parking: Students can purchase daytime or evening parking permits, as well as motorcycle permits from Transportation Services.
 Parking lot availability changes based on occupancy levels and whether or not the permit is for evening parking (after 4 p.m.) or daytime parking (before 4 p.m.).

 c.
-Student Representation on Graduate Curriculum Coordinating Committees (MCC, PhDCC)
+Student Representation on Graduate Curriculum Coordinating Committees (DNPCC)

-Each of the curricular coordinating committees include and encourage student representation.
-The student representatives can bring forward items for the agenda and collectively have one vote on motions.
+The DNP coordinating committee includes and encourages student representation.
+The student representatives can bring forward items for the agenda on behalf of their cohorts and collectively have one vote on motions.
 Calls for nominees occurs at the beginning of the academic year.

 d.
-Student Organizations Relevant for Graduate Students
+Student Organizations Relevant for Doctoral Students